savvn001/STM32_FLIGHT_CONTROLLER/README.md

 # STM32_FLIGHT_CONTROLLER
 Open source flight controller running on an STM32F411RE MCU and a custom designed PCB.
 Project written in STM32cubeIDE.

+The other modules this flight controller currently uses:

+- NRF24L01PA for RF comms
-The controller communicates with another custom designed controller thorugh NRF24L01 modules.
-GPS is provided by a uBlox NEO6M GPS module, and orientation from an MPU9250 9-axis IMU.
+- GPS is provided by a uBlox NEO6M GPS module
+- Orientation from an MPU9250 9-axis IMU.

 Current features:
 - User control